 In the past, if you went to a school that had an accredited program and you did your requisite number of hours, for example, Professional Certified Coach is 125 hours and so many hours coaching.
 You tick those boxes.
-Then you could apply to the International Coach Federation to get credentialed and they would also just tick a box because the program you went to was accredited.
+Then you could apply to the International Coaching Federation to get credentialed and they would also just tick a box because the program you went to was accredited.

-If you go to the International Coach Federation without having done an accredited program–you might have done another program that is a coach training program but it doesn’t have Accredited Coach Training Program status, then you have to apply to the International Coach Federation through what they call the Portfolio Track.
+If you go to the International Coaching Federation without having done an accredited program–you might have done another program that is a coach training program but it doesn’t have Accredited Coach Training Program status, then you have to apply to the International Coaching Federation through what they call the Portfolio Track.
 That means the onus is on you to prove that the course you did maps against their competencies.
 It’s a much longer process and you have to sit an exam.

 What they’re doing from April onwards this year is that everybody who goes for Professional Certified Coach has to sit an exam.
-So it really doesn’t give a lot of benefit.
+So it really doesn’t give a lot of benefits.
 It really means that the Accredited Coach Training Program status is probably worth a little bit less than it was.
 But also what it does, in my opinion, is it starts to create courses that are designed around the credential, not around the skills.

-So what I mean by that is when you go look online at coach training schools and click on their curriculum tab, I’ve seen a number of courses that are just basically a copy-and-paste of the competencies of the International Coach Federation and they’re set up in exactly the same way.
+So what I mean by that is when you go look online at coach training schools and click on their curriculum tab, I’ve seen a number of courses that are just basically a copy-and-paste of the competencies of the International Coaching Federation and they’re set up in exactly the same way.

 So you have to do an exam, an oral exam, and they’re really just prep courses like those courses you can do if you try and pass the ESL language component for a certain country so you can get a VISA.
-There are a lot of those courses that will prep you on the exam.
-That’s what I see happening to training.
+There are a lot of those courses that will prep you for the exam.
+That’s what I see happening to train.
 I don’t like that at all.
 It also happens in other areas.

 What I would like to see happen, ideally what a course should be is that the course should be authentic and valuable learning.
-In the first instance you look at the student, you look at what they need to learn, and you create authentic and valuable learning.
+In the first instance, you look at the student, you look at what they need to learn, and you create authentic and valuable learning.
 Then you look at your competencies for whatever body you’ve decided to align with and you make sure they map across.
 If they don’t, you tweak them.

 Before I get off my soapbox, even assessments should be like that.
-In International Coach Academy, for example, we look at our assessment.
+In the International Coach Academy, for example, we look at our assessment.
 Assessment should not be just for the sake of passing a competency.
 An assessment task should be something that adds value to that coach on top of passing the competency.

 An example is we have coaches do a research paper.
 We have them create their own coaching model.
 And then we look at how that maps against the competencies.
 We make sure it maps across.
 What happens is our coaches leave the program with something valuable in their hands they can actually use.
 They’re not doing the test for the sake of doing a test.
 I can’t stand the test for the sake of the test.
 I’ll step down.